 The good news is that you can't go wrong with either.
 The new crop of Amazon Fire TV Sticks like the Amazon Fire TV Stick (2020) and Amazon Fire TV Stick Lite are affordable options for folks who want to stream Amazon Prime Video or Netflix in 1080p, while Roku's latest crop of streamers offer awesome 4K resolution.

 We'll break down all the differences below, but if you only take one thing away from this article it should be that Amazon Fire TV devices are a great fit for Amazon Prime subscribers and Amazon Echo owners, while Roku is a better fit for folks who plan on streaming 4K HDR content and plan on subscribing to a dozen-or-so services.

-If you’re not familiar with all of these players and what they’re capable of (we don’t blame you) there’s a lot to take in.
 How do you know which streaming video player is right for you?
-That’s why we’re here to help break down the differences between the hardware and highlight the pros and cons of each platform.
+We’re here to help break down the differences between the hardware and highlight the pros and cons of each platform.
 Consider this your guide to Streaming Hardware 101.

 What are the key differences?

 When you think about Amazon Fire TV, you should really be thinking about the Amazon Video streaming service and Alexa voice assistant, as those are its defining features.
 Sure, Roku can also access Amazon Video, but the streaming service is brought front and center on Amazon streaming hardware.
 That’s great if you’re an Amazon Prime subscriber… and maybe not so great if you don’t want to pony up for Amazon’s subscription service.